-- 1. For purpose of this policy, sexual harassment is any behavior that includes unwelcome sexual advances and other verbal or physical conduct of a sexual nature when: - Submission to, or rejection of, such conduct is used as the basis for employment decisions that influence or affect an individual's career (such as promotions, salary, employment conditions or other aspects of a career development); or - b) Such conduct unreasonably interferes with an individual's job performance; - c) Creates an intimidating, hostile, or offensive work environment. - 2.
-All of the conduct described in 4.2.2.B.
-(1)-(3), above, when it is of a sexual nature; or - 3.
+For purpose of this policy, sexual harassment is any behavior that includes unwelcome sexual advances and other verbal or physical conduct of a sexual nature when:

+- a) Submission to, or rejection of, such conduct is used as the basis for employment decisions that influence or affect an individual's career (such as promotions, salary, employment conditions or other aspects of a career development); or - b) Such conduct unreasonably interferes with an individual's job performance; - c) Creates an intimidating, hostile, or offensive work environment. - 2.
+All of the conduct described above, when it is of a sexual nature; or - 3.
 Deliberate, repeated or unwelcome sexual advances, offering employment benefits in exchange for sexual favors or making or threatening reprisals after a negative response to sexual advances.